BBC Breakfast: Out of studio broadcasts

 Presenters make on-location broadcasts for particularly significant events.

 The day after the September 11 attacks in New York City, Jeremy Bowen presented live near Ground Zero.

 Dermot Murnaghan presented from Washington, D.C. to cover the 2004 US election.
 Bill Turnbull did the same for the 2008 US presidential election.

 In the aftermath of the 7 July 2005 London bombings, Bill Turnbull presented live from King's Cross.

 Sian Williams reported live from the scene of the Indian Ocean earthquake in 2005.

 Dermot Murnaghan presented from the 2006 election campaign from Bristol.

 In September 2009, Kate Silverton presented from Lashkargāh, Afghanistan.
-The programme would return to Afghanistan on 27 and 28 June 2014, when Bill Turnbull presented from Camp Bastion to celebrate Armed Forces Day.

-Bill Turnbull presented live from Brighton for the September 2009 Liberal Democrats Conference, while Sian Williams presented from the Labour and Conservative Party Conferences.
+The programme returned to Afghanistan on 27 and 28 June 2014, when Bill Turnbull presented from Camp Bastion to celebrate Armed Forces Day.
+Turnbull presented live from Brighton for the September 2009 Liberal Democrats Conference, while Sian Williams presented from the Labour and Conservative Party Conferences.